 If 5 is selected, all profile setpoints will be erased and all option parameters will be set to default values.
 The control will be initialized to the same state as when it was shipped.

-NOTE: You must exit commissioning mode to cause erase to occur.
+NOTE: You must exit commissioning mode to begin the erase.

-Option 45.2 - Restore command (0 - 999) LV3 MEMORY TEST:
+Option 45.2 - Restore command (0 - 999) LV3